hphelion/documentation/commercial/GA1/commercial.install-3par.md

   * Create CPGs in StoreServ using IMC.
 Refer to the online user guide  for managing the StoreServ using IMC.

 The subsequent sections provide the detailed instructions on  the integration workflow.

+###Multipath Support

+HP Helion OpenStack&#174; 1.1 release supports mutipath for 3PAR.

+To enable multipathing move the `/etc/multipath.conf` to  `/tmp`.

+		mv /etc/multipath.conf /tmp

+Restart the multipath daemon `service multipath-tools restart` on all compute and controller nodes.
+The `multipath -ll` command  lists the devices and path.

+**Note**: With HP Helion OpenStack&#174; 1.1 release, 3PAR native multipath is enabled by default.

 ## Working with HP StoreServ